memeb4082/CAB201/README.md

 An auction house built on C# based on object oriented programming principles by me

 ## I STG IF ANYONE STEALS THIS SHIT I WILL FIND YOU AND END YOU

+## TODOS
+- Add sln and csproj file, remove from gitignore